8-Week College Courses Online [2025 Guide: Online College Courses]

 Accreditation

 Taking fast classes sounds great, but don’t enroll in any college before you check their accreditation.
 Reputable universities voluntarily ask third-party agencies to verify the quality of their educational programs.
-The Council for Higher Education (CHEA) then ensures that these third-parties are adequately inspecting the programs.

-Before you apply to a university or college, make sure that it’s accredited by one of these independent agencies:
+Before you apply to a university or college, make sure that it’s regionally accredited by one of these independent agencies:

 Tuition & Financial Aid